 Refuel and recharge with coffee, pastries, sandwiches and snacks.
 Located in the Grand Terrace on Level 4, the GrandView Café is open when large events are in the building.
 Please click on the “Today @ MT” icon on the www.MononaTerrace.com home page, call 608–261–4000 or e-mail firstname.lastname@example.org for current GrandView Café days and hours of operation.
 Please view the GrandView Café menu.

-Lake Vista Café is open Mon 11am -3pm, Tues-Sun 11am-7pm (8p in June-August) the cafe will close for the season on 10/4/13.
+Lake Vista Café is open Mon 11am -3pm, Tues-Sun 11am-7pm (8p in June-August).
+Check back in May for the season opening date.
 Enjoy sprawling views of Lake Monona and downtown Madison’s cityscape at Lake Vista Café, located in the William T. Evjue Rooftop Garden.
 Featuring menu offerings such as tandori chicken skewers, hand tossed salads, Creole crab cakes and local, seasonal specialties.
 It’s the perfect stop for lunch, dinner or happy hour.

 With a panoramic view that encompasses Lake Monona, the State Capitol and the near east and west sides of Madison, the Rooftop Garden is the crown jewel of Monona Terrace.
 In addition to exquisite trees, plants and foliage, the garden features a seasonal concession café.
 The garden is open Sunday through Thursday from 8:00 a.m. to 10:00 p.m., and Friday and Saturday from 8:00 a.m. to midnight.
 For the safety of our guests, the garden is closed during inclement weather.
 Call 608.261.4000 between 8:00 a.m. and 5:00 p.m. to find out if the rooftop is open for visitors.